-The number of carcasses and the average weight needs to be known.
+The number of birds depopulated and the average weight needs to be known.
 Recommended windrow dimensions are 3.6 m (12 ft) wide at the base and no more than 2.1 m (7 ft) tall.
-To assist you in determining yearly losses, sawdust requirements and windrow volume, refer to Appendix B.
+A windrow this size can hold approximately 136 kg (300 lbs) of mortality per foot of length.
+The length is determined by the number of birds to be composted.